ReconInfoSec/web-traffic-generator/README.md

 I created this as a noise generator to use for an Incident Response / Network Defense simulation.
 The only issue is that my simulation environment uses multiple IDS/IPS/NGFW devices that will not pass and log simple TCPreplays of canned traffic.
 I needed the traffic to be as organic as possible, essentially mimicking real users browsing the web.

+Tested on Ubuntu 14.04 & 16.04 minimal, but should work on any system with Python installed.

 ## How it works
 About as simple as it gets...